Little skate

 The little skate (Leucoraja erinacea) is a species of skate in the family Rajidae, found from Nova Scotia to North Carolina on sand or gravel habitats.
 They are one of the dominant members of the demersal fish community in the northwestern Atlantic.
-This species is of minimal commercial importance and is mostly used as bait for lobster traps, though its wings are also marketed for food.
+This species is of minimal commercial importance and is mainly used as bait for lobster traps, though its wings are also marketed for food.
 It is also important as a model organism for biological and medical research.

 Distribution and habitat

 This skate is native to the western Atlantic Ocean, from Nova Scotia, Canada, to Cape Hatteras, North Carolina, USA.
 They are most abundant in the northern Mid-Atlantic Bight and the Georges Bank.
 Little skates prefer sandy or gravelly habitats from the shore to a depth of 90 m, though they have been caught as deep as 329 m.
 They can tolerate temperatures of 1.2–21 C and salinities of 27–33.8 ppt (though the optimum is 29–33 ppt).
-They do not undertake long migrations, but at the inshore parts of the species' range individuals move into shallower water during the summer and deeper water during the fall and winter.
-At the southern extent of the range, many also move north and south with changing temperatures.
+They do not undertake long migrations, but at the inshore parts of the species' range, individuals move into shallower water during the summer and deeper water during the fall and winter.
+Many also move north and south with changing temperatures at the southern extent of the range.

 Description

-The little skate has a rounded pectoral fin disk 1.2 times as wide and as long, and a blunt snout with a central tip.
-The jaws contain 38–66 series of round teeth on plates, adapted for grinding food.
+The little skate has a rounded pectoral fin disk 1.2 times as wide and long, and a blunt snout with a central tip.
+The jaws contain a 38–66 series of round teeth on plates, adapted for grinding food.
 The pelvic fins are divided into two parts, with the forward lobe modified into a leg-like structure.
 The tail is longer than the disk in juveniles and shorter in adults.
 Two small, closely spaced dorsal fins are located near the tip of the tail.
 Adults have small dermal denticles and usually no midline thorns, though there are strong spines on the dorsal surfaces of the head, shoulders, and tail.
 Males tend to have fewer spines than females.

 The coloration of the little skate ranges from grayish to uniform or variable shades of brown above, becoming lighter towards the edges of the disk, and white or gray below.
 Most individuals have small, round, dark spots on the back.
 The tail has irregular dusky blotches or a dark gray ventral surface.
-The little skate may be confused with unspotted individuals of the winter skate (Leucoraja ocellata), which has a similar shape.
+The little skate may be confused with unspotted individuals of the winter skate (Leucoraja ocellata), which have a similar shape.
 This species typically measures 41–51 cm long, but may reach 54 cm long.
 Little skates grow to a larger maximum size in the northern part of their range.